 sudo apt install nginx mysql-server mysql-client php php-fpm php-mysql

-The package php-fpm
+The php-fpm

 cd /var/www/html

-sudo wget http://wordpress.org/latest.zip
+sudo wget https://wordpress.org/latest.zip

 sudo unzip latest.zip